 Prerequisite: FR 1024 or equivalent.
 Development of the skills necessary to understand and communicate in everyday situations in French-speaking countries.
 Four hours of applied class work.
-Laboratory work by arrangement.
+One hour of foreign language lab per week is required.

 FR 2024 Intermediate French II